liqotech/liqo/docs/pages/User/GettingStarted/peer.md

 ## Verify that the resulting infrastructure works correctly

-You are now ready to verify that the resulting infrastructure works correctly, presented in the [next step](../test).
+You are now ready to verify that the resulting infrastructure works correctly, as presented in the [next step](../test).